-With much of the country putting up with colder than normal temperatures, comfort continues to be one of the most important topics each day.
+With much of the country putting up with colder-than-normal temperatures, comfort continues to be one of the most important topics each day.
 Daily comfort spreads beyond ensuring you have a warm coat and gloves too.
-The colder weather essentially sucks the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.
+The colder weather essentially sucks the humidity out of the air, leaving you with dry air that can have several effects on you and your home.

 Why does the air dry out?

 Humidification is more than just adding moisture to the air in your home.
-Of course there are a number of humidifiers to choose from as well, but adding a whole-home humidifier offers you the best and most control over the humidity in your home.
+Of course, there are several humidifiers to choose from as well but adding a whole-home humidifier offers you the best and most control over the humidity in your home.
 It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier distributes the moisture more consistently and in the highest capacity too, so why settle for anything less than ideal comfort?
+A whole-home humidifier distributes the moisture more consistently and at the highest capacity too, so why settle for anything less than ideal comfort?

 - Adding a humidifier can help quickly and easily alleviate skin irritations and dry skin.

 - Keeping humidity levels lower can save you from having to spend money on damaged furniture, flooring, and paint.

 - Lessen your chance of getting shocked through static electricity.